romgrk/barbar.nvim/README.md

   icons = {
-    -- Configure the base icons on the bufferline. buffer_index = false,
+    -- Configure the base icons on the bufferline.
+    -- Valid options to display the buffer index and -number are `true`, 'superscript' and 'subscript' buffer_index = false,
     buffer_number = false,
     button = '',